Proper Disposal of Pesticide Waste

 Background

 Proper pesticide waste disposal is an important part of responsible pesticide use.
-Improper disposal can lead to contamination of soil and ground and surface water, causing serious liability problems for the pesticide user, as well as a poor public image.
-Several federal and state laws, including the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) and the Florida Pesticide Law (Ch.
+Improper disposal can lead to contamination of soil, groundwater, and surface water, causing serious liability problems for the pesticide user, as well as a poor public image.
+Several federal and state laws, including the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Florida Pesticide Law (Ch.
 487 F.S.), regulate the disposal of pesticide waste.
 Improper disposal can result in fines for the pesticide applicator.
 Everyone who handles pesticides must know how to dispose of pesticides properly.
-IT IS POSSIBLE TO DISPOSE OF THESE WASTES LEGALLY, RESPONSIBLY AND ECONOMICALLY.
+It is possible to dispose of these wastes legally, responsibly, and economically.

 There are five types of pesticide wastes: